dorcasndungu/consensUs/README.md

 ![Screenshot from 2024-01-14 13-25-08](https://github.com/dorcasndungu/consensUs/assets/93251516/57851fc6-1848-4e36-ba4b-97e09a885820)
 ![Screenshot from 2024-01-14 13-25-18](https://github.com/dorcasndungu/consensUs/assets/93251516/09627116-73c9-488e-a9fc-df061c589765)

-This is consensUs project, a DAO project that can be used to enhance transparency in the construction industry.
+This is consensUs project, a DAO project that can be used in corporates to vote for proposals and policies as well as to allocate funds based on . consensual votes.
-This is done by the construction supervisors who upload a future construction process as a proposal which is then voted by the stakeholders and depending on the votes, the process can be passed or modified, involving everyone.

 ## Running the project locally